KonghaYao/pure-graph/docs/storage/postgres.md

 ### Prerequisites

 You need to have a PostgreSQL database ready.
-Pure Graph will automatically create the required tables when you first run your application.
+Open LangGraph Server will automatically create the required tables when you first run your application.

 ### Configuration